Etusivu » For Applicants » Guidelines and Online service

 5.4 Pay or grant

 The grant application may include the wage costs of persons in the working or production group, including those of the project leader, based on the working hours spent on the work.
+As a rule, the salary of a principal investigator/team leader cannot be included in the budget if he/she is employed by the university/organisation.
 Statutory indirect employee costs according to the collective labor agreement.
 Work may not be paid as a grant.

 Grants are paid in accordance with the Foundation’s operating model to the responsible organization, which pays those participating in the project a salary.